-If an assessment cannot be made because the student has discontinued the course, a failing grade of D will be given.
+In addition to the preceding criteria, evaluation criteria have been set with a guideline of limiting S grades to 15% or less of the total number of students evaluated (2 students or less if the total is less than 10).
+If an assessment cannot be made because the student has discontinued the course without canceling the registration, a failing grade of D will be given.
 Some courses utilize a raw score calculation and others utilize letter grades.
 Grades are determined as follows in the case of the latter.

-A = 90, B = 75, C = 65, D (failing grade) = 55
+S = 95, A = 85, B = 75, C = 65, D (failing grade) = 55